DavidCradock/X/README.md

 - Add in neural networks, steering behaviours, pathfinding
 - Add and profile sorting of scene by materials
 - add translation/rotation/scale of base entities
-- Decide whether all the GUI widgets/objects render their 9 borders either...
-INSIDE the position + dims, so that the TOTAL gui area is equal to their set dims OUTSIDE the position + dims, so that the TOTAL gui area is MORE THAN the set dims I think the first option is best because...
-When changing themes, the GUI layout is consistent
-- Create a "renderBGimages" method inside the GUIBaseObject class, removing from all widgets that do this themselves for consistency reasons.
-- Then set each widget I've coded so far to use this new method (A pain for slider for sure, but worth it)
-- Implemented GUIBaseObject::renderBackground() method and have set GUILineGraph, GUI TextEdit and GUIButton to use it.
-Just GUISlider left to modify now.